Skip to content

 Morty — default

-BoC overnight rate → Prime rate (+ ~2.2%) → Your variable rate (prime ± discount)
+BoC overnight rate → Prime rate (+ ~2.2%) → Your variable mortgage rate (prime ± discount)

-5-year GoC bond yield → Lender cost of funds → Your fixed rate (bond yield + ~1.5–2%)
+Inflation expectations → Bond yield moves → Your fixed mortgage rate (bond yield + ~1.5–2%)

-Why does this matter?
+Why does timing differ?

-Fixed and variable rates are driven by completely different forces.
-The BoC overnight rate is a policy decision made 8 times a year.
-Bond yields are set by the open market every second of every trading day, driven by inflation expectations, global capital flows, and investor sentiment.
-That's why fixed rates sometimes move before the BoC does anything — the bond market is pricing in future expectations.
+The BoC overnight rate changes on a fixed schedule — 8 announcements per year.
+But bond yields move every second of every trading day, driven by market expectations.
+That's why fixed rates sometimes move weeks before the BoC officially acts — the bond market is pricing in future expectations based on inflation data, employment reports, and global events.

 Morty — thinking